opnfv/opnfvdocs/docs/release/userguide.introduction.rst

 .. (c) Anuket CCC, AT&T, and other contributors

 ================================
-User Guide & Configuration Guide
+User Guide and Configuration Guide
 ================================

 Abstract